ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-enhanced-course/README.md

   - Cloud

 - AWS public and private services
-  - AWS seperates services by the network zone they are in
+  - AWS separates services by the network zone they are in
     - Public
       - These services are accessible from the public internet
     - Private